Hype-Labs/HypeChatDemo.uwp/README.md

 ```

 This code demonstrates how to add an instance as an Hype observer and starting the framework's services.
 Observers get notifications from the framework indicating when events happen, such as Hype's lifecycle and receiving messages from other devices.
 The last line in `OnLaunched(LaunchActivatedEventArgs)` requests Hype to start it's services, by publishing the device on the network and browsing for other devices in proximity.
 At this point, the framework is still not actively participating on the network, though.
 Only when the observer method `IStateObserver.OnStart(Hype)` is called is the device actively participating on the network.
 After that happens, instances can be found at any time if other devices are in proximity.
-When that happens, the framework triggers a `INetworkObserver.OnInstanceFound(Hype, Instance)` notification, indicating that another peer is ready to communicate.
-You should keep found instances on a map, as you'll need those later to exchange content.
+When that happens, the framework triggers a `INetworkObserver.OnInstanceFound(Instance)` notification, indicating that another peer was found.
+If that peer is already resolved we can immediately communicate with it.
+Otherwise we have to resolve it before initiating the communication by calling the `Hype.ResolveInstance(Instance)` method.
+The resolution process implicates an exchange of digital certificates for security purposes.
+You should keep resolved instances on a map, as you'll need those later to exchange content.
 Here's one way how that could be accomplished, while expanding on the previous example:

 ```cs